Effective Distillation to Hybrid xLSTM Architectures: xLSTM distillation pipeline

 where $\boldsymbol{\theta}_\ell$ denotes the newly introduced parameters, i.e., the parameters of the head-wise feature maps and gate projections.
 The embedding and \ac{mlp} weights from the teacher are frozen in this stage.
 The full batch loss is then computed as the sum of Equation~\eqref{eq:align} over layers and time.

 \textbf{Linearization stage~II: sparse knowledge distillation.} Following the hidden-state alignment stage, we unfreeze all student parameters $\boldsymbol{\theta}$ and fine-tune end-to-end.
+This stage can be viewed as cross-architecture knowledge distillation from a Transformer teacher into a recurrent/hybrid student, conceptually related to prior work on transferring inductive biases between heterogeneous model families such as Transformers and LSTMs \citep{abnar2020transferring}.
 The objective for this stage interpolates between next-token prediction and matching the teacher distribution via the \ac{kl}:

 where $p_T(\cdot\mid\cdot)$ and $p_{\boldsymbol{\theta}}(\cdot\mid\cdot)$ denote the teacher and student distributions, respectively.
 The superscript $(k)$ denotes the distribution over the top-$k$ tokens, giving rise to a sparse \ac{kl}.
 For our experiments, we set $k = 256$ \citep[cf.][]{team2025gemma}.
 The sparse \ac{kl} in Equation~\eqref{eq:distill} makes it possible to precompute and store teacher targets over the full distillation dataset.
 As a result, the teacher does not need to be accessed directly during stage~II.
 This is especially advantageous for long-context distillation, where querying an online teacher can become prohibitively costly.
 Scaling this regime efficiently will be an important focus of future work.